For a company

 Slovakia No for small companies, yes for medium and large companies.

-In general, financial statements of the company need to be audited if two of the following criteria apply (as of the respective date of the financial statements and for the immediately preceding accounting period):
+In general, the financial statements of the company need to be audited if two of the following criteria apply (as of the respective date of the financial statements and for the immediately preceding accounting period):

-ii. net turnover exceeds EUR 8million
+ii. net turnover exceeds EUR 8 million

 iii. the average number of employees in one accounting period exceeds 50.